Table of Contents

 NPOs in Ireland are not required to be established for the public benefit.
 Most NPOs, in fact, are established for the benefit of their members, including sporting and recreation clubs, professional bodies, political parties, trade unions, cooperatives, and credit unions.
 An NPO must be established for the public benefit, however, to be eligible for charitable status.
-All NPO forms discussed here—unincorporated associations, trusts, and companies limited by guarantee—are eligible for charitable status if formed for a purpose that serves the public benefit.
+All NPO forms discussed here—unincorporated associations, trusts, companies limited by guarantee, and designated activity companies—are eligible for charitable status if formed for a purpose that serves the public benefit.

 The Charities Act 2009 establishes a new statutory governance regime for charities operating in Ireland and a new regulatory authority—the Charities Regulatory Authority (CRA)—to supervise the running of charities.
 The Act has a number of important features that affect a) the definition of charity in Ireland; b) the meaning of public benefit; and c) the determination of tax liability.

 a) The Definition of “Charitable Purpose” in Ireland

-The Charities Act 2009 provides for the first time statutory guidance as to what constitutes a “charitable purpose” in Ireland.
+The Charities Act 2009 provided the first statutory guidance as to what constitutes a “charitable purpose” in Ireland.
 According to the Act, the following purposes shall be considered to be charitable:

 (a) the prevention or relief of poverty or economic hardship;